jrdnbwmn/pear/README.md

 - OOCSS style kit using Sass
 - Gulp setup

+The minified CSS file comes in at 13kb.

 This is meant to be a starting point – to help me kick things off and then get out of my way.
 It helps me utilize best practices, set up a good architecture/workflow, play better golf, and be more fulfilled in life (yes, all those things).

 ## Bower

 Install with bower: `bower install pear`

+## Principles

+1. Always err on the side of simplicity.
+Faster; cheaper; easier to understand, inherit, maintain, and debug; less likely to fail or break; less cognitive overhead.
+2. Reduce the amount of moving parts.
+The best code is no code at all.
+Get rid of as much as you can – both features and code.
+Every moving part is a potential point of failure.
+3. Along the same lines, don't build something until you've been asked for it.
+Solve each problem as you encounter it.
+Do each activity once and as simply as possible, with nothing outside of that.
+A website is not the place to show off.
+4. Pragmatism trumps perfectionism.
+Perfection will never be attainable, so don't let it hold you back.
+Hacking something together today is better than launching something "perfect" in three weeks.
+5. Don't design systems around edge cases.
+Don't let the minority lead the majority.
+Build for the most common scenario first and then solve edge cases separately.
+We talk about reponsiveness and coding for every use case and every device in one, but often that leads to clunky, bloated, unoptimized code.
+6. Expect and accodomate change.
+Always stay adaptable, flexible, and nimble.
+Everything is subject to change, nothing is set in stone.
+Make sure you can reverse any decision.
+Never tie yourself down.
+Don't try to predict the future.

 ## Reasoning